pivotal-cf/docs-phd-ds/service_plans.md

                     height="50%"
                     src="images/on-demand-service-plans.png" /></li>
             <li>
                 <p>Configure the following display options for your Service Plan.
-This information displays in the Pivotal CF Console and Command-line Interface.</p>
+This information displays in the Apps Manager and command line interface.</p>

                 <table
                     frame="void" rules="all"
                     width="783">